manix/websocket-base-status/README.md

       http: app
     })

-Keep in mind that it's probably a good idea to implement some security feature, you most likely don't want anyone to be able to access this page.
+Keep in mind that it's probably a good idea to implement some security middleware, you most likely don't want anyone to be able to access this page.